Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston and its opponents have gone over 214.5 combined points in 65 of 82 games this season.
+- In 65 of 82 games this season, Boston and its opponents have combined to score more than 214.5 points.

-- Boston's matchups this year have an average total of 229.4, 14.9 more points than this game's over/under.
+- Boston's games this year have an average total of 229.4, 14.9 more points than this matchup's over/under.

 Celtics vs Heat Additional Info